harvard-edtech/caccl/README.md

 ## Install Your App

-To install your app into a course, you'll need to create an LTI configuration cartridge (XML).
+To install your app into a course, you'll need to create an LTI v1.1 (LTI v1.3 coming soon) configuration cartridge (XML).
 There are great tools online for building these XML files.
 Try googling "LTI XML Generator" or just use the [edu-apps xml generator](https://www.edu-apps.org/build_xml.html).
 Set the launch URL as `https://<AppHostName>/canvas/launch`.

 Once you have the cartridge, install your LTI app using these steps: